-The Alliance of Canadian Cinema, Television and Radio Artists (ACTRA) is the national organization of 22,000 professional performers working in the English-language recorded media in Canada.
+ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) is the national organization of professional performers working in the English-language recorded media in Canada.
 ACTRA represents the interests of 22,000 members across Canada – the foundation of Canada’s highly acclaimed professional performing community.